|Publisher:||Big Five Software|

 Weerd was written by Arthur Gleckler and released in 1982.
-It was the final TRS‑80 game released by Big Five, and only the second one not written by Bill Hogue.
-Weerd was released near the very end of the TRS‑80 game market.
+It was the final TRS-80 game released by Big Five Software, and only one of two not written by Bill Hogue.
+Weerd was released near the very end of the TRS-80 game market.

 The goal in Weerd is to destroy the attacking aliens.
 The controls are pretty standard: LEFT ARROW and RIGHT ARROW to move and SPACEBAR to fire.
 But there are two additional controls: S to activate shields and SHIFT to move quickly.
 The shields are three barriers that stop shots from hitting you, but also stop you from shooting through them.
 Most aliens won’t pass through the shields, while others move through without any problems.